Why Did God Let Adam And Eve Be Tempted?

 God knew Adam and Eve would disobey his command.
 He foresaw the resulting damage to his creation.
 He knew that Jesus would have to die for their mistake.

-Yet God so valued a personal relationship with us that he risked virtually everything to make it possible.
+Yet God so valued a personal relationship with them and us that he risked virtually everything to make it possible.
 This is a remarkable concept!